essicolo/essicolo/README.md

 I'm working on professionnal projects in hydrology, ecology and agriculture.
 Personal projects here on GitHub include

-- `nuee`, a multivariate data analysis package for numerical ecology,
+- `nuee`, a multivariate data analysis Python package for numerical ecology,
 - `jmon-studio`, a JavaScript library for music composition with code and math (no-AI). `jmon-sutio` is designed to be the successor of `djalgo`, which I coded for Python.

 I also love creating educational contents: I set up some reposotories for lectures and courses.